-"Substantial Interest" A person has a substantial interest in a business entity if:
+If a local public official is required to file and "Substantial Interest" A person has a substandoes file an affidavit, the official is not required tial interest in a business entity if: to ab-stain from further participation in the matter requiring the affidavit if a majority of the 1.
+The person owns: members of the governmental entity of which the official is a member is composed of persons a.
+Ten percent or more of the voting who are like-wise required to file and do file affistock or shares of the business davits of similar interests on the same official entity, or action.

-- 1. The person owns: - a.
-Ten percent or more of the voting stock or shares of the business entity, or - b.
-Either ten percent or more or \$15,000 or more of the fair market value of the business entity; or - 2.
-Funds received by the person from the business entity exceed ten percent of the person's gross income for the previous year.
+- - b.
+Either ten percent or more or \$15,000 or more of the fair market - year.

-A person has a substantial interest in real property if the interest is an equitable or legal ownership with a fair market value of \$2,500 or more.
+The governing body of a governmental entity value of the business entity; or shall take a separate vote on any budget item 2.
+Funds received by the person from the specifically dedicated to a contract with a busibusiness entity exceed ten percent of the ness entity in which a member of the governing person's gross income for the previous body has a substantial interest.
+The affected member may not participate in that separate vote.
+The member may vote on a final budget A person has a substantial interest in real propif the member has complied with Local Governerty if the interest is an equitable or legal ownerment Code Chapter 171, described herein, and ship with a fair market value of \$2,500 or more. the matter in which the member is concerned has been resolved.